Strongly connected component

 In the mathematical theory of directed graphs, a graph is said to be strongly connected if every vertex is reachable from every other vertex.
-The strongly connected components of an arbitrary directed graph form a partition into subgraphs that are themselves strongly connected.
+The strongly connected components of a directed graph form a partition into subgraphs that are strongly connected themselves.
 It is possible to test the strong connectivity of a graph, or to find its strongly connected components, in linear time (that is, Θ(V + E)).

 Definitions

 A directed graph is called strongly connected if there is a path in each direction between each pair of vertices of the graph.
 That is, a path exists from the first vertex in the pair to the second, and another path exists from the second vertex to the first.

 In a directed graph G that may not itself be strongly connected, a pair of vertices u and v are said to be strongly connected to each other if there is a path in each direction between them.

 The binary relation of being strongly connected is an equivalence relation, and the induced subgraphs of its equivalence classes are called strongly connected components.